 Certification Programs for First Responders

-First responders will need strong communication, assessment and emergency care skills.
-Students can develop the necessary skills and learn more about the first responder role through coursework in areas, such as the following:
+Students develop strong communication, assessment and emergency care skills and learn more about the first responder role through coursework in areas such as the following:

 - Bleeding and soft tissue injuries

 - Legal and ethical issues

 Graduates of the first responder certificate program can gain the experience they will need for the next levels within the field, including emergency medical technician and paramedic positions.
 According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job prospects for emergency medical technicians and paramedics will be favorable, with growth in this field expected to remain faster than average from 2018 to 2028.
 The BLS also notes that these professionals had an median annual salary of $35,400 as of May 2019.

 Cardiopulmonary resuscitation (CPR) certification is required for many first responder positions and courses are offered commonly offered through first responder programs.
 Students who hold a first responder certificate may also consider a paramedic emergency medicine or emergency medical technician (EMT) programs at the associate's degree level.
 Bachelor's degree programs in emergency medical services (EMS) are available to gain further preparation for emergency medicine careers or graduate programs in medicine or related field.